NVISIA/swagger-jaxrs-example/README.md

 # swagger-jaxrs-example
-Example of using Swagger for JAX-RS web services
+This project provides an example of using Swagger to catalog APIs.
+The example is specific to the JAX-RS specification, implemented by Jersey 2.